When Machines Read the Web: Market Efficiency and Costly Information Acquisition at the Intraday Level

 45 Pages Posted: 4 Jun 2018 Last revised: 31 Mar 2019

 Date Written: May 24, 2018

-We investigate the efficient market hypothesis at the intraday level by analyzing market reactions to negative tweets and reports published on the Internet by an activist short-seller.
-Conducting event-studies, we find that fast-moving traders can generate small, but albeit significant, abnormal profit by trading on public information published on social media.
-The market reaction to tweets is stronger when a company is mentioned for the first time on Twitter, showing that investors are able to disentangle new information from noise in real time.
-We also find that traders who manage to identify the information on the short-seller's website before the dissemination of the same news on Twitter can generate much greater abnormal returns.
-As acquiring information on a website is more costly and difficult than acquiring the same information on Twitter, our findings provide empirical evidence supporting the Grossman-Stiglitz paradox at the intraday level.
-Very short-lived market anomalies do exist in the stock market to compensate investors who spent time and money setting up bots and algorithms to trade on new information before the crowd.
+We investigate the efficient market hypothesis at the intraday level by analyzing market reactions to negative tweets and reports published on the Internet by an activist short seller.
+Conducting event studies, we find that fast-moving traders can generate small, albeit significant, abnormal profit by trading on public information published on social media.
+The market reaction to tweets is stronger when a company is mentioned for the first time on Twitter, showing that investors can disentangle new information from noise in real time.
+We also find that traders who manage to identify the information on the short seller's website before the dissemination of the same news on Twitter can generate much greater abnormal returns.
+As acquiring information on a website is more costly and difficult than acquiring the same information on Twitter, our findings provide empirical evidence supporting the Grossman–Stiglitz paradox at the intraday level.
+Very short-lived market anomalies do exist in the stock market to compensate investors who spent time and money in setting up bots and algorithms to trade on new information before the crowd.

 Keywords: Market Efficiency, Intraday Analysis, Costly Information Acquisition, Event-Study, Twitter, Short-Seller